One of the biggest factors in how car insurance companies decide your

 Violations such as speeding, reckless driving, driving without the appropriate paperwork (license, insurance, registration), or the like can cause higher insurance rates.

 If you’ve had multiple violations or a suspended or terminated license, this can take a toll as well.

-Reason 5: You’re of a certain age.
 If you are a teenaged or even young adult driver, or you are age 70 or older, you will be more likely to pay more for your premium.
-In general, drivers tend to get riskier —and thus rates tend to increase—as they get older.
+In general, drivers tend to get riskier and less focused—and thus rates tend to increase—as they enter their senior days.

 Though some states do ban using age as a factor in auto rates, in others this is pretty standard.

 You’re new to driving

 Regardless of age, if you're a new driver, you will be given a high-risk rate.
 This makes sense, as new drivers do not have any driving history for auto insurers to reference as they choose those drivers’ rates.